Visa policy of North Korea

 Most visitors to North Korea must obtain a visa in advance from one of the North Korean diplomatic missions.

 All visitors holding ordinary passports (except South Korea) must obtain a visa prior to entering North Korea.
-All visitors (except nationals of South Korea) who travel to North Korea for tourism purposes require prior authorization from a travel agency registered with the State General Bureau of Tourist Guidance.
+For tourism purposes require prior authorization from a travel agency registered with the State General Bureau of Tourist Guidance.

-Visa policy map

 Visa requirement

 North Korean tourist visas are issued in the form of a tourist card for tourists, or on a separate paper for other types of visas.
 No stamps are stamped inside one's actual passport.